CaraMcAvinchey/stem-and-leaf-blog/README.md

 ### Plant List
 - The users will have a list of posts with a title, excerpt and summary card of care required for each plant.
-- The image and title is linked, so users may click on either and be taken to the plant detail page.
+- The image and title are linked, so users may click on either and be taken to the plant detail page.
 - There is a hover state on the title to show the user they can click on the post.
 - This summary card is later repeated in each plant detail post for continuity across the site.